gustafnk/microservice-websites/index.md

 In our example, if we want to transclude the shopping cart (which contains dynamic content) early in the HTML and it at that time is having problems with performance, ESI will block the rest of the response until the service has responded or the ESI request times out.

-Also, one can argue that web UIs integrated with ESI is a violation of [Self-Contained Systems](http://scs-architecture.org/), since the page is no longer autonomous: if the shopping cart request is hanging, the whole page is hanging.
+Also, one can argue that websites integrated with ESI is a violation of [Self-Contained Systems](http://scs-architecture.org/), since the page is no longer autonomous: if the shopping cart request is hanging, the whole page is hanging.

 To be fair though, ESI is really performant when it comes to transcluding static HTML files or cacheable content.